-Violent Crimes Lawyer Glendale, CA. Any criminal accusations are serious, but few are as serious as violent crimes.
-They risk harming your reputation, devastating your career, and worst of all, a lengthy prison sentence.
-But you can fight to protect yourself.
-And when you hire the Law Offices of David S. Chesley, Inc., you are hiring a team that knows how to safeguard you from these devestating consequences.
-We will tenatiously defend you against violent crimes accusations from any of categories (and more):
+Violent Crimes Lawyer Glendale, CA. When you're up against violent crimes charges, it can feel like the whole world is against you.
+They risk destroying your reputation, hurting your career, and perhaps worst yet, a long time in jail or prison.
+But you have a chance at a more positive outcome.
+And when you call the Law Offices of David S. Chesley, Inc., you are hiring a team that knows how to safeguard you from these legal and personal consequences.
+We will fight to protect you from violent crime accusations in each of the below categories (and more):

 - Assault, Threats, and Interpersonal Harm